dharmelolar/EyeDropper-API/README.md

 ## Browser Supports

-The EyeDropper API is Supported by the following browsers.
+The EyeDropper API is Supported by the latest versions of the following browsers.

 - Chrome
 - Edge